Activities

 Module 2 - Human Rights in the Era of Artificial Intelligence

-• In which areas can digital technologies and AI enhance human rights?
+• In which areas can AI enhance human rights?
 Any positive examples?

-• What are the main human rights risks associated with digital technologies and AI?
+• What are the main human rights risks associated with AI?

-• Insights on the adoption of different international instruments on digital technologies and AI.
-What are the expectations from these instruments?
+• Insights on the adoption of the CoE Convention on artificial intelligence.
+What are the expectations from this instrument?

-• Comparative practices of the regulation of digital technologies and AI at the national level?
+• Comparative practices of the regulation of artificial intelligence at the national level?

 Module 3 - Democracy in the Era of Electoral Challenges